 After graduating from uni, I applied to a load of jobs, and the only one that accepted me was a well-known car rental branch.

 They sold the dream of a ‘graduate scheme’ where you work your way up the ranks to running your own branch like it was your own business.
 I worked my way up to Assistant Manager over a year, got promoted too quickly and was way over my head.

-I was managing 9 staff, 250 rental cars with next to no experience and I was shit at it.
-I was working ridiculous hours running myself into the ground and hating life.
+I was managing 9 staff and 250 rental cars with next to no experience, and I was shit at it.
+I was working ridiculous hours, running myself into the ground and hating life.

 I was also applying for other jobs late at night and somehow managed to get a phone interview for my dream job at a company in London.

 I couldn’t believe it.
 This was my escape.

 As I had next to no time outside of this job I hated, I booked the phone interview for an evening after work.
 I did zero prep because I was so stressed and felt like I had no time to do anything other than fumble my way through my role as Assistant Manager.

 Anyway, my golden opportunity arrives.
 I get through the door from work, and the guy calls.
 I nervously answer we have some small talk, and he asks his first question.
 It was something about what industries do I see growth potential in and why.